Finbuckle.

 and the [MultiTenant]

 attribute use a query filter for data isolation and will automatically merge its query filter with an existing query filter is one is present.
-For that reason, if the type to be multitenant has a existing query filter, IsMultiTenant
+For that reason, if the type to be multitenant has an existing query filter, IsMultiTenant

 and ConfigureMultiTenant